raehik/binrep/README.md

 # binrep
 tl;dr aeson for binary

-binrep is a library for defining **precise binary representations** of Haskell data types.
-We define a set of binary representation primitives such as endianness, machine integers and null-padding, then provide generic derivers for efficiently (maybe) parsing & serializing types made out of these primitives.
+binrep is a library for defining **precise binary representations** using Haskell data types.
+We define a set of binary representation primitives such as endianness, machine integers and null-padding, then provide generic derivers for efficiently parsing & serializing types made out of these primitives.

 See [Generic binary representation](#generic-binary-representation) for details on what decisions the generic deriver makes.